 Alice could listen with compassion to her own deeper longings and be able to share them with Michael from that more vulnerable, feeling place.
 Without blaming him.
 Michael could also listen to his own reactions and fears of failure, honour them, and decide to act from his heart.

-In session, Michael and Alice started to really listen to each other’s vulnerability and a tenderness of the heart opens up again.
+In sessions, Michael and Alice started to really listen to each other’s vulnerability and a tenderness of the heart opens up again.
 This involved exploring some painful childhood experiences that were affecting their communication in present time.

 As her vulnerability increased, and Alice felt Michael’s loving presence holding a space for her tears, she began to gently lean towards him.
 Michael sensed her trusting him again through her body and he became more grounded and embodied.
 He was holding his vulnerability too, which meant he could listen to Alice’s.